Keith Drury’s Backpacking equipment list

 use a flexible water container

 that has a tube that attaches to it.
-Mine

-it on the KS.
-I put it in the top of my
+need to fill it on the KS.
+I put it in

-pack and bring the tube loosely around my side and it has a clip which secures
+the top of my pack and bring the tube loosely around my side and it has a clip which secures to the chest strap of my pack.
+The end of the tube has a pinch valve that I

-out whenever I want a sip, which is pretty often.
-I think it is important to stay hydrated by
+pretty often.
+I think it is important to

-drinking pretty steadily.
-And you won’t
+stay hydrated by drinking pretty steadily.

-want to stop every mile and take a bottle out to get swig or two.
-I bring a thin plastic one-liter water bottle
+And you won’t want to stop every mile and take a bottle out to get swig

-as a backup, and to mix power shakes or sun tea in.
+water bottle as a backup, and to mix power shakes or sun tea in.

 For

 a sleeping pad, I use the ThermaRest.
-I use the lightest weight one, 16
+I

-an air cushion.
+It is inflatable so you are on an air cushion.
 This one is only 1 inch

 thick and ¾ length and stuffs into a small space.
-I tried the hard Ridgerest first and took it
+I tried the hard Ridgerest

-on a couple of hikes, including Montana.
+first and took it on a couple of hikes, including Montana.
+I would get up in the morning with my back

-problem!
-So that is why it is worth it
+my back.
+When I tried the ThermaRest, no back problem!
+So that is why it is worth it for me.

 First aid: I bring a little bit of Neosporin ointment to